Intelligence Community Whistleblower Protection Act

 ICWPA doesn't prohibit employment-related retaliation and it provides no mechanism, such as access to a court or administrative body, for challenging retaliation that may occur as a result of having made a disclosure.
 In 2006 Thomas Gimble, Acting Inspector General, Department of Defense, stated before the House Committee on Government Reform that the ICWPA is a 'misnomer' and that more properly the Act protects the communication of classified information to Congress.
 According to Michael German with the Brennan Center for Justice, the ICWPA, "provides a right to report internally but no remedy when that right is infringed, which means that there is no right at all."

-According to the Office of the Director of National Intelligence, from 1999-2009, 10 complaints/disclosures were filed under this law, four of which were found to be credible by the relevant Inspector General.
+According to the Office of the Director of National Intelligence, from 1999 to 2009, 10 complaints/disclosures were filed under this law, four of which were found to be credible by the relevant Inspector General.
 In three of these ten cases the whistleblower claimed that s/he was retaliated against: two CIA cases and one DOJ case.
 Subsequent investigations by the CIA and DOJ failed to find evidence of retaliation in any of these cases.

 Additional protections for national security whistleblowers are provided through Presidential Policy Directive 19 and the Intelligence Authorization Act for Fiscal Year 2014.
 For more information about whistleblowers protections that apply to the intelligence community see the "national security protections" subheading under Whistleblower protection in the United States.